-- if the competitor goes through the gate before the start command, - if the competitor does not have both ski poles set behind the closed gate. - 1226.3.3 if the competitor uses the start gates for assistance.
+- if the competitor goes through the gate before the start command, - if the competitor does not have both ski poles set behind the closed gate.

 1226.4 Start Command

 Before the starter gives the command of either "Ready - Set" or "Attention - Prêt" or "Achtung - Bereit" and the starting signal which opens the start gates, he must first ensure that the competitors are ready.